e-gov/GovSSO-Mock/README.md

 1. Run `docker compose up`.
 2. Open https://client.localhost:11443/ to test authentication, session update and logout flows;
-   open https://govsso-mock.localhost:10443/ to test back-channel logout request.
-Refer to documentation below for more detailed instructions.
+   open https://govsso-mock.localhost:10443/ to test back-channel logout requests.
+Refer to the documentation below for more detailed instructions.

 ## Documentation